eclipse-kura/kura/docs/administration/application-management.md

 ![](images/packageMarketplace.png)

 !!! warning
     If the installation from the Eclipse Marketplace fails, it can be for the lack of the correct certificates.
-In this case, import the following certificate in the _SSLKeystore_ from the _Certificate List_ tab under the _Security_ section.
+In this case, import the certificate in the _SSLKeystore_ from the _Certificate List_ tab under the _Security_ section.
 For more details about the procedure see [here](../../gateway-configuration/keys-and-certificates/).

+    If the bundle is an official add-on for Eclipse Kura, the following certificate has to be imported:

     ```
     -----BEGIN CERTIFICATE-----